ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `UpdateStatus` function at the end of the script.
-This function will be called when the player's resource gets updated.
-It will check to see if the resource is either of the VIP statuses, and if the value if the status is `1`, then the highest status purchased by the player is shown in the UI by called `ShowVIPStatus`.

 #### Connect Events

+Connect up the events at the end of the script.

 ```lua
 VIP_SHOP_BUTTON.clickedEvent:Connect(CloseUI)